pkounelis/PersadoMLOps/README.md

 ### Future work:

-- Upload to Git (models are large files)
-- Test jenkins_pipeline.groovy
+- Test jenkins_pipeline.groovy (integrate git with jenkins in order to checkout the repo)
 - Implement better authentication (OAuth2)
 - Deployment scripts and configurations that demonstrate how you would do load balancing of requests to increase scalability (e.g. with Kubernetes)